achadr/DeckGL_React_Test/README.md

 ## Step 1 `npm install`

-Run the command "npm install" in ./app to install all dependencies
+Run the command "npm install" at the root of the repo to install all the dependencies

 ## Step 2 `Adding Data`